To withstand ever growing and mutating attack vectors, the fundamental requirements for a modern secure system are:

 MILS offers a suitable architecture not only for military systems, but also applications as diverse as Medical, Industrial, and financial systems.
 MILS accomplishes the goal of supporting different levels of Security by following a layered approach to implementing various Security concepts.

 Security standards are defined by the Common Criteria (CC), an international standard for Security requirements.
-The CC defines multiple levels of Security in the form of Evaluation Assurance Levels (EALs), with the highest levels of 6 and 7 for complete systems and EAL 1 to 5 for the software devlopment-specific Security requirements.
-Approaches to enforcing Security must be layered and incremental in order to address an evolving environment populated by resourceful attackers.
+The CC defines multiple levels of Security in the form of Evaluation Assurance Levels (EALs), with the highest levels of 6 and 7 for complete systems and EAL 1 to 5 for the software development-specific Security requirements.
+Approaches to enforcing Security must be layered and incremental to address an evolving environment populated by resourceful attackers.
 Again, this holds true in both military and commercial application domains.

 Secure boot is a mechanism preventing firmware attacks that can be used to boot other images, to monitor operating system internals, and to even trap access to devices like e.g. storage or network.
 Secure boot ensures that the hardware executes only a dedicated software, which has been tested, validated, and signed for the specific hardware by the OEM.